hackolade/plugins/README.md

 ### <a name="creaRE"></a>2.7 Reverse-Engineering

-All configurations for Reverse Engineering are stored in folder **reverse_engineering**.
+All configurations for Reverse-Engineering are stored in folder **reverse_engineering**.

 The reverse-engineering structure is represented by several blocks and include: